Sean-Roy/EComm-Purchases/README.md

 # EComm-Purchases
-Data analysis and exploration of some Ecommerce purchase dataset.
+Some quick data analysis/exploration of some ecommerce purchase dataset for practice.